Overview of SCOE School of Education Intern Program

 Purpose

 Thank you for your interest in our Intern Program.
-The SCOE School of Education offers a two-year Intern Program as an alternative pathway to either a Single Subject Math/Science or a Multiple Subject credential.
+The SCOE School of Education offers a two-year Intern Program as an alternative pathway to either a Single Subject Math, Science, Art, Music, Dance, Theatre, or World Language, Mild to Moderate Support Needs and Multiple Subject credential.
 The Intern Program is well suited to:

 All candidates in the Intern Program must meet the same standards for teacher preparation as those found in a traditional college or university setting including demonstration of subject matter proficiency and completion of all prerequisite tests and coursework.